Kaabong District

 Kaabong District is a district in the Northern Region of Uganda.
-The district headquarters are in the town of Kaabong.
+The district headquarters are in the similarly named town of Kaabong.

 Location

 Kaabong District is bordered by South Sudan to the northwest, Kenya to the northeast and the east, Moroto District to the southeast, Kotido District to the south, and Karenga District to the west.
-The district headquarters at Kaabong, are approximately 177 km, by road, northwest of Moroto, the largest town in the sub-region.
-In July 2019, the newly former Karenga District was split off from Kaabong District.
+The district headquarters at Kaabong, are approximately 177 km, by road, northwest of Moroto City, the largest urban centre in the Karamoja sub-region.
+In July 2019, the newly formed Karenga District was split off from Kaabong District.

 Overview

 Kaabong District became functional on 1 July 2005.
 Prior to that, it was known as Dodoth County in Kotido District.
 The district is part of the Karamoja sub-region, home to an estimated 1.2 million Karimojong.